Faranio/Face_Recognition/README.md

 Guests folder:

-  Folders with IDs of guests, their photo.jpg, info.txt and status.txt.
+  Folders with IDs of people to find, their photo.jpg, info.txt and status.txt.

-Staff folder:

-  Photos, info.txt and status.txt of each staff member.
+info.txt:

+  Short information about each person.

+status.txt:

+  File with information of whether to admin (Accept) or deny (Reject) the person.